Ranking The Beatles' solo albums

 What's no less striking than the substantial output of each respective Beatle is the evolution of their signature sounds and styles.
 From George Harrison's idiosyncratic slide guitar to John Lennon's raw candor, certain albums were nearly as groundbreaking as the group efforts that preceded them.
 Acclaimed releases such as "All Things Must Pass" and "Plastic Ono Band" also helped redefine the personas of their creators.

-Stacker collected data from Best Ever Albums—which ranks albums according to their appearance and performance on 40,000 editorial and data-based charts like Rolling Stone, Pitchfork, and Billboard—on all solo albums from John Lennon, Paul McCartney, George Harrison, and Ringo Starr, and ranked them according to their Best Ever Albums score.
-Live albums and compilation albums were not included.
+Time will tell how that album's legacy stacks up against other music the Beatles released on their own.
+For now, Stacker collected data on all solo albums from John Lennon, Paul McCartney, George Harrison, and Ringo Starr from Best Ever Albums.
+The site ranks albums according to their appearance and performance on 40,000 editorial and data-based charts like Rolling Stone, Pitchfork, and Billboard.
+Stacker ranked the Beatles' solo albums according to their Best Ever Albums score; live albums and compilation albums were not included.

 #66.
 'Old Wave' by Ringo Starr